sebastianroming/sbstjn.github.io/_posts/2017-03-30-serverless-alexa-skill-for-amazon-echo-lambda.md

 arn:aws:lambda:eu-west-1:1234567890:function:serverless-alexa-skill-dev-handler
 ```

-Now just enter the ARN in your application configuration and continue to use the setup wizzard for your new Alexa skill.
+Now just enter the ARN in your application configuration and continue to use the setup wizard for your new Alexa skill.

 ![Alexa Lambda Configuration](/assets/images/posts/2017-01-06-custom-alexa-skill-for-amazon-echo-lambda/skill_lambda.png)